-This course will shed light on these dilemmas.
-Participants will get an overview of the consequences of tongue tie as related to infant feeding issues, dental concerns, emotional and social aspects, phase one swallow considerations, and most importantly the speech connection!
+This course will shed light on all these dilemmas.
+Participants will get an overview of the consequences of tongue-tie as related to infant feeding issues, dental concerns, emotional and social aspects, swallowing considerations, and most importantly the speech connection.
 Participants will be introduced to assessments and various techniques used to release the lingual frenum.
-Offered for 0.25 ASHA CEUs - 2.5 contact hours.
-The Illinois Early Intervention Training Program has approved this course for 2.5 hours of EI credential credit in the area of Intervention.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Treatment of Ankyloglossia was beneficial.
 I liked the division of the content into smaller subsets of information."
 E.H.
 (Mar.
 2023)

 "Tongue tie assessments and case studies with pictures and videos.
 To the point and thorough."
 M.O.
 (Mar.
 2023)

 "The entire presentation was extremely informative and helpful.
 I liked the videos presented."
 W.S.
 (Feb.
 2023)

 "I feel more confident to assess tongue ties.
 The pictures and videos were helpful."
 M.G.
 (Feb.
 2023)